-Individuals with perfectionism or “just right” OCD often experience an overpowering internal sense that the balance, order, place, frequency or position of something is disturbed and must be corrected.
+Perfectionism or “just right” is a category of OCD where individuals often experience an overpowering internal sense that the balance, order, place, frequency or position of something is disturbed and must be corrected.
 It can be the spoken or written word, touch, feel, sound, or smell of something that is not ‘just right.’
 The individual with ‘just right’ OCD often performs endless repetitions of ordinary tasks out of frustration that they are not ‘perfect’ or ‘just right.’
-Touching and tapping, symmetry, ordering and arranging, perfectionism and counting can all be part of the rituals related to ‘just right’ OCD.
+Touching and tapping, symmetry, ordering, and arranging, perfectionism and counting can all be part of the rituals related to ‘just right’ OCD.

 Videos: Perfectionism or ‘Just Right’

 Choose a title below to view related OCD videos

 Chad Wetterneck, PhD, discusses a form of obsessive-compulsive disorder (OCD) known as perfectionism or "just right" OCD.
 Those with "just right" OCD, for example, feel the need to walk through a door way until it feels "just right".
 Those who suffer from "just right" OCD will repeat their rituals until they feel something is perfect.

 Chad Wetterneck, PhD, discusses treatment for "just right" obsessive-compulsive disorder (OCD).
 Exposure and response therapy (ERP) is used to treat OCD.
 This involves exposing a sufferer to a trigger and learning how to respond in a way that someone who does not have OCD would.

 Chad Wetterneck, PhD, discusses when treatment is needed for "just right" obsessive-compulsive disorder (OCD).
 Treatment is necessary when the disorder takes over the individual's life.
 When the disorder causes an individual to not be able to function throughout the day, such as inability to work, maintain relationships, or engage in activities, then treatment is needed.